Savage Accuracy Barrels - Scroll Down

 ►New!
 Tactical Varmint Savage Scope Mount CLICK HERE!

-(WSMs) and Target Action.
+(no WSMs, Target Actions, nor Axis).
 The barrel contour is varmint hunter weight, 26" long and tapering to just under .800" at the muzzle.
 Chromoly steel, blue finish.

 17 Remington Fireball: Developed from the 221 Fireball, this 17 caliber version achieves velocities up to 4,000 fps and uses the same bolt face as 223 Rem.